Different boot sources

 Volume boot disks are useful if you need an easy way to duplicate instances and back them up with snapshots, or if you need a more reliable storage solution for your instance than an ephemeral disk.
 If you use them, you should plan ahead so that you have enough quota for all of the instances you want to boot.

-- Does not get destroyed when you terminate the instance (Unless you check the “Delete on Terminate” box): You can terminate the instance and your data will still exist as a volume that you can boot from later
+- Does not get destroyed when you delete the instance (Unless you select the "Delete Volume on Instance Delete" option): You can delete the instance and your data will still exist as a volume that you can boot from later.